Guiding Reins

 • EMTs, Nurses, Medical Personnel

-• Front line workers in high-stress environments
+• Frontline health workers in high-stress environments

 If you or someone you love would benefit from participating in one of our programs, please contact us to learn more.
 If you manage a team and are interested in learning about how our programs can boost morale, improve productivity and help deal with workplace-related stress, we can customize a program specifically for you.